Vintage photo album with family portraits

 Land & Probate Records

-If you’ve identified any potential candidates to be your female ancestor’s parents, check to see if they left any land or probate records.
-Towards the end of their lives, they may have started dividing up the family property and might have left something to your ancestor.
-Take a look at deed indexes for the area where you think your ancestor grew up (if known) to see if you recognize any names.
+If you have identified potential candidates for your female ancestor’s parents, check to see if they left any land or probate records.
+Towards the end of their lives, they may have begun dividing up the family property and could have left something to your ancestor.
+Search deed indexes for the area where you think your ancestor grew up to see if any familiar names appear.

 Excerpt from the will of Hiram Swanay from FamilySearch.